thechriswalker/advent-of-code/2018/06/README.md

 Total distance: `5 + 6 + 4 + 2 + 3 + 10 = 30`

 Because the total distance to all coordinates (`30`) is less than `32`, the location is within the region.

-This region, which also includes coordinates D and E, has a total size of 16.
+This region, which also includes coordinates `D` and `E`, has a total size of 16.

-Your actual region will need to be much larger than this example, though, instead including all locations with a total distance of less than 10000.
+Your actual region will need to be much larger than this example, though, instead including all locations with a total distance of less than `10000`.

-What is the size of the region containing all locations which have a total distance to all given coordinates of less than 10000?
+What is the size of the region containing all locations which have a total distance to all given coordinates of less than `10000`?

+## Comments

+This one was fun!
+Mostly for the pretty terminal art to visually verify the algorithm.